funwithflutter/lit_firebase_auth/README.md

 1. Register your app as a developer application in [Twitter Developer Portal](https://developer.twitter.com/en)
 2. Copy Paste your API Key and API Secret into the Twitter Sign In Method in Firebase
 3. Enable 3rd party authentication in Twitter Developer Portal and copy past callback URL from Firebase

+### Github Sign In for iOS and Android
+Similar process to Twitter Sign in.

 ### Using with Lit Firebase Auth
 The supported third-party providers are: